garussell/PresentMind-API/README.md

 `GET /therapists`: Retrieve a list of all therapists.
 `GET /therapists/:id`: Retrieve details of a specific therapist.
 `POST /therapists`: Create a new therapist.
-`PUT /therapists/:id`: Update details of a specific therapist.
+`PATCH /therapists/:id`: Update details of a specific therapist.
 `DELETE /therapists/:id`: Delete a specific therapist.

 Nutrition Entries: